This half term our topic is Chocolate.

 From Mrs Gregg

 In the afternoon, we will have a mental maths lesson where the children will be playing games to reinforce number bonds, addition, subtraction and looking at SAT’s type mental arithmetic tests.
+I will start to put these games onto the website so you can play at home.

 Homework will be sent home on a Friday and needs to be returned by Wednesday.
 This will include a set piece of English and/or Maths homework which supports the work we have done in the week.
 In addition we there will be weekly spellings and reading to practise at home.
 Sometimes homework may involve using the internet to access games and resources, please do speak to us if you have any problems accessing this at home.
 The children will be taught to become responsible for putting their own homework book into the box by the door by Wednesday.
 They will be reminded but we appreciate your support with this.